-What "Border Defense Readiness" IS: - Preparation for domestic hostile situations (armed groups, militia threats, domestic terrorism) - Interstate disaster response (wildfires, floods, prohibited under Section 11 (Sanctuary State) - NOT for stopping lawful travel between
+What "Border Defense Readiness" IS: - Preparation for domestic hostile situations (armed prohibited under Section 11 (Sanctuary State) - NOT for stopping lawful travel between

-What "Border Defense Readiness" is NOT: - NOT for immigration enforcement - explicitly enforcement - NOT deployed against immigrants, documented or undocumented
+What "Border Defense Readiness" is NOT: - NOT for immigration enforcement - explicitly against immigrants, documented or undocumented

-Colorado and neighboring states - NOT for racial, ethnic, or national origin profiling of any kind or CBP in immigration enforcement operations 2.
+Colorado and neighboring states - NOT for racial, ethnic, or national origin profiling of any kind

+- NOT a substitute for or supplement to federal immigration enforcement - NOT deployed or CBP in immigration enforcement operations 2.
 Establish checkpoints for immigration status verification 3.
 Detain individuals based on suspected immigration status 4.
 Report immigration status to federal authorities